decafjs/decaf-tutorial/README.md

 <h1>{{title}</h1>
 ```

-So the document will contain a title member that will be the <title> and in the <h1> in the body.
+So the document will contain a title member that will be the &lt;title> and in the &lt;h1> in the body.

 _footer.hbs_
 ```handlebars